-Australia's corporate regulator has announced it will not oppose the sale of 86 400 to NAB.
+Australia's corporate and prudential regulators have now both approved the sale of neobank 86 400 to NAB.

 The $220 million purchase of the neobank, announced at the end of January, was subject to approval from the Australian Competition and Consumer Commission (ACCC).

 ACCC chairman Rod Sims said the sale of 86 400 was unlikely to lessen competition in the banking sector, but would continue to scrutinise proposed acquisitions by the major banks.

 “Market feedback suggested that while 86 400 is innovative, particularly in reducing the time and effort in completing home loan applications, there are a number of other businesses with similar offerings or the ability to replicate them," Mr Sims said.

 "These other competitors continue to bring a similar disruptive influence to the market.

 “Supporting our decision is that we have seen several banks and non-bank lenders outside the big four invest heavily in their technology and service offering to improve user experience.”

 Need somewhere to store cash and earn interest?
 The table below features savings accounts with some of the highest interest rates on the market.